A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured

-The graphical model framework relies fundamentally on the concept of conditional independence, which serves as the foundation for algorithms aimed at identifying causal relationships within data (Zanga and Stella 2022).
-The algorithmic nature of this line of research and its reliance on machine learning methods (Li and Chu 2023), sets it apart from the potential outcomes framework, which is generally more regression-based.
-The graphical model approach has been liberally employed in climate science (Camps-Valls et al. 2023; Ebert-Uphoff and Deng 2012; Hannart et al. 2016; Hirt et al. 2020; Kretschmer et al. 2021; Massmann, et al 2021; Melkas et al. 2021; Nowack et al. 2020), but neither approach appears to have a clear presence in meteorology (at least in the non-time-series setting).
+The graphical model framework relies fundamentally on the concept of conditional independence, which serves as the foundation for algorithms aimed at identifying causal relationships within data \citep{zanga}.
+The algorithmic nature of this line of research and its reliance on machine learning methods \citep{li_chu} set it apart from the potential outcomes framework, which is generally more regression-based.
+The graphical model approach has been liberally employed in climate science \citep{camps, ebert_deng, hannart2016, hannart2019, hirt, kretschmer, massmann, melkas, nowack, zeder}, but neither approach appears to have a clear presence in meteorology (at least in the non-time-series setting).

-The heterogeneous nature of causal inference can be an obstacle to entry into the field; the field has been developed across a wide range of fields, including Epidemiology, Economics, Public Health, Education, and Statistics.
+The heterogeneous nature of causal inference, developed across a wide range of fields, including Epidemiology, Economics, Public Health, Education, and Statistics, can be an obstacle to entry into the field.
 The contemporary perspective of causal inference calls for a relatively deep understanding of concepts ranging from statistics (e.g., inference in regression), probability theory (e.g., conditional independence), graph theory (e.g., directed, acyclic graphs), and econometrics (e.g., instrumental variables).
-Given that the meteorology community is generally familiar with regression, the present and the accompanying paper (Marzban et al. 2025) introduce two regression-based causal inference methods, with the hope of serving as an avenue for meteorologists to enter the field of causal inference.
-The examples considered here employ publicly available data, and R code is provided for generating all of the results.
+Given that the meteorology community is generally familiar with regression, the present and the accompanying paper \citep{marzban_iv} introduce two regression-based causal inference methods, with the hope of serving as an avenue for meteorologists to enter the field of causal inference.
+The examples considered here employ publicly available data, and R code is provided not only for generating all of the results, but also for further exploration.
 The application of causal inference methods based on regression (i.e., a simple, robust, and time-tested method) to gridded data (arguably, one of the most common forms of data in meteorology), is one of the novel features of both papers.